finhay-pro/finhay-git-hooks/README.md

 ### Releasing New Versions

 1. Make changes to hooks
-2. Update version in this README
+2. Update version in this README and CHANGELOG.md
 3. Create and push a tag:

 ```bash